 The city of Phuket is located on the largest island in Thailand, also called Phuket.
 With a population of nearly 400,000, Phuket is the gateway to several Thai islands known for their paradisiacal beaches.

-One of the main events in the city is the Annual Old Town Festival, a very important festival in the perpetuation and promotion of traditional expressions in the fields of cuisine, handicrafts, folk art and visual arts in general.
+One of the main events in the city is the Annual Old Town Festival, a very important festival in the perpetuation and promotion of traditional expressions in the fields of cuisine, handicrafts, folk art, and visual arts in general.

-Among the typical dishes of Phuket, the massaman curry (a curry of Muslim origin) stands out, with coconut milk, potatoes, roasted peanuts, bay leaves, sugar, cinnamon and tamarind sauce, as well as meat or chicken.
+Among the typical dishes of Phuket, the massaman curry (a curry of Muslim origin) stands out, with coconut milk, potatoes, roasted peanuts, bay leaves, sugar, cinnamon, and tamarind sauce, as well as meat or chicken.

 Popayan, Colombia (2005)

 Popayán is a city in southwest Colombia with approximately 300,000 inhabitants.
-The city is known as “White City” because it houses several buildings painted in white, and for its historic centre, the site of many traditional celebrations such as Holy Week, designated by UNESCO as an intangible cultural heritage of humanity since 2009.
+The city is known as “White City” because it houses several buildings painted in white, and for its historic center, the site of many traditional celebrations such as Holy Week, designated by UNESCO as an intangible cultural heritage of humanity since 2009.

-Examples of typical Popayan foods are chulkiness, made from sugar cane kernels, tortilla soup, cornbread and many canned foods that use peanuts as an ingredient.
+Examples of typical Popayan foods are chulkiness, made from sugar cane kernels, tortilla soup, cornbread, and many canned foods that use peanuts as an ingredient.

 Portoviejo, Ecuador (2019)

-Capital of the Province of Manabí, in Ecuador, Portoviejo is located in the centre of the country’s coastal region, one of the most populous areas.
-The city has been called “City of Royal Tamarinds” since colonial times due to the production of tamarinds in the lands where the city was established.
+Capital of the Province of Manabí, in Ecuador, Portoviejo is located in the center of the country’s coastal region, one of the most populous areas.
+The city has been called the “City of Royal Tamarinds” since colonial times due to the production of tamarinds in the lands where the city was established.

 Manabí has a rich and varied cuisine, being the most important province in terms of gastronomy in Ecuador.
 Typical Portoviejo dishes include fish or shrimp viche, a kind of stew with many vegetables.